abhi18av/nf-tower-docs-orgs-and-teams/content/docs/compute-envs/aws-batch.md

 **6.** the **Manual** config mode.

-**7.** Enter the **Head queue** which is the name of the AWS Batch queue that the Nextflow runtime application will run and a **Compute queue** which is the name of the AWS Batch queue that tasks will be submitted to.
+**7.** Enter the **Head queue** which is the name of the AWS Batch queue that the Nextflow driver job will run and a **Compute queue** which is the name of the AWS Batch queue that tasks will be submitted to.

 **8.** Select **Create** to finalize the compute environment setup.